Things to do with your parents when they visit Amsterdam

 Help them feel down with the kids

 Not everyone has parents hip enough to bring to an underground techno party during ADE.
-However, Amsterdam still offers a brilliant array of bars and cafes that are the perfect balance of lively and parent-appropriate.
+However, Amsterdam still offers a brilliant array of bars and cafes that perfectly balance lively and parent-appropriate.
 Get the conversation flowing at one of the best wine bars in town, or soak up the sky-high views from a rooftop terrace.
 Alternatively, pulling up a stool at one of the city’s many breweries will be a sure-fire hit and an excellent opportunity to show them Amsterdam’s trendy, craftier side.

 Pull out all the stops